-The ACOG 2018 Postpartum Toolkit states that approximately 65% of reproductive-aged women are overweight or obese at the time of pregnancy and are at risk of postpartum weight retention and chronic obesity.
+Approximately 65% of reproductive-aged women are overweight or obese at the time of pregnancy and are at risk of postpartum weight retention and chronic obesity [7].

 Risk factors for being overweight or obese include a sedentary lifestyle, high caloric dietary intake, family history, genetics, and individual metabolism.
 Regular physical activity during an uncomplicated pregnancy and the postpartum period can improve cardiorespiratory fitness and reduce the risk and downstream health consequences (e.g., heart disease, diabetes) of being overweight or obese.
-According to ACOG, postpartum women should follow the national guidelines for physical activity, which is 150 minutes of moderate exercise each week.
+Postpartum women should follow the national guidelines for physical activity, which is 150 minutes of moderate exercise each week.
 Recommendations include a target of 20-30 minutes of exercise on most days of the week.
-In its Postpartum Toolkit: Achieving a Healthy Weight in the Postpartum Patient, ACOG identifies that providing lifestyle recommendations to promote maternal health for long-term reduction in the risk of chronic obesity and its downstream sequelae of diabetes and cardiovascular disease is a key objective of the postpartum visit.
-Such recommendations will also result in improved health in the interpregnancy period, if further childbearing is desired.
+Providing lifestyle recommendations to promote maternal health for long-term reduction in the risk of chronic obesity and its downstream seguelae of diabetes and cardiovascular disease is a key objective of the postpartum visit.
+Such recommendations will also result in improved health in the interpregnancy period, if further childbearing is desired [6].